splunk/Splunk-Addon-for-OCI/README/README.md

     - Splunk Cloud

 ## <a name="troubleshooting"></a>Troubleshooting
-- When trying to install the plugin get following: **"Error connecting to /services/apps/local: The read operation timed out"**
+- When trying to install the Addon get following: **"Error connecting to /services/apps/local: The read operation timed out"**
     - Please follow the instructions here [https://community.splunk.com/t5/All-Apps-and-Add-ons/install-add-on-Error-connecting-to-services-apps-local-The-read/m-p/490613](https://community.splunk.com/t5/All-Apps-and-Add-ons/install-add-on-Error-connecting-to-services-apps-local-The-read/m-p/490613)
         ```
         and increase the following timeout in the web.conf